autistic-symposium/mev-toolkit/The-Merge/README.md

 * proposer boost: a modification to LMD-GHOST giving additional weight to blocks proposed earlier in the slot to defend against avalanche attacks, see an explanation of a 7-block reorg in the beacon chain while this update was being rolled out.

 * distributed hash table (DHT): data structure containing (key, value) pairs used by Ethereum nodes to identify peers to connect to and determine which protocols to use to communicate.

+* committee: group of at least 128 validators assigned to validate blocks in each slot.
+One of the validators in the committee is the aggregator.